 Information for Contributors

 We invite our colleagues from Poland and abroad to contribute articles which would reflect their field of research and expertise.
-The articles will be blindly reviewed by two independent scholars prior to their publication.
-We hope to publish general issues as well as specific, topic-oriented ones.
-This first, inaugural issue is open to all scholars working in English studies.
+The articles will be blindly reviewed by independent scholars prior to their publication.
+We publish general issues as well as specific, topic-oriented ones.

 The journal encourages previously unpublished submissions in linguistics, applied linguistics, literature, cultural studies and related aspects of history.
 Papers should be written in English.
 Conference reports as well as book reviews which address similar issues are also encouraged.
 Proposals of edited thematic issues are also welcome.